avaneev/biteopt/README.md

 before May 15, 2018) to generate a serie of candidate solutions, evaluate them in parallel, and then update optimizer's state before generating a new batch of candidate solutions.
 Later commits have changed the algorithm to a from less suitable for such parallelization.
-BiteOptDeep can be parallelized without much effort, but with a certain limit on parallelism.

-2. The method currently uses "short-cuts" which can be considered as "tricks" (criticized in literature) which are non-universal, and reduce convergence time out of proportion for many known test functions.
+2. The method uses "short-cuts" which can be considered as "tricks" (criticized in literature) which are non-universal, and reduce convergence time out of proportion for many known test functions.
 These "short-cuts" are not critically important to method's convergence properties, but they reduce